Board President and Founder

 She holds a BA in English and Environmental Studies from Oberlin College and an MBA from Stanford University, recently completed the Harvard Advanced Fellowship Initiative and lives in Boston.

 Ellen is an accomplished entrepreneur focused in business development and marketing.
 During her corporate career she was a Director of Human Resources, holding positions in operations, manufacturing and general management.
 She was the co-owner of Tutto Bene Wine and Cheese Cellars and later expanded the concept by adding The Art of Wine Studio.
-After years of success Ellen sold the business to focus on her first love marketing.
-She founded Trendsetters Marketing: a sales/marketing specialty business for wine related events.
+After years of success, Ellen focused her love of marketing at Trendsetters: a sales/marketing specialty business for wine related events.

 She has since focused on marketing, sales and actively supports many nonprofit causes in the community.

 Ellen holds a Bachelors of Art Degree from the University of Massachusetts.